kayagoban/shadowlands/README.md

 * better handling of hardware wallets that go to sleep
 * tests
+* play nicer with clients that also access the wallet
 * a more elegant version of the text UI api
 * tons of documentation
 * more tests